Martha Settle Putney: Family

 After the war, she returned to her job with the Manpower Commission, where she met William M. Putney.
-They were married in 1948 and had one child, William, Jr. Her husband died in 1965.
+William served as an officer for the United States Army during WWII.
+They married in 1948 and had a son, William M. Putney Jr., the following year.
+Her husband died in 1965 in Washington, D.C., at the age of 58.

 Academic career

 Making use of the G.I.
 Bill, she enrolled in the doctoral program at the University of Pennsylvania and in 1955 received her PhD in European History.
 After brief stints at Morgan State University and Prairie View A&M University, she joined Bowie State College's history and geography department, which she chaired until 1974.
 She then returned to her alma mater, Howard University, where she held the position of Senior Lecturer until 1983.

 Interviewed by Tom Brokaw for his book The Greatest Generation, Howard professor Dr. Clifford Muse, Jr., described Dr. Putney's approach to teaching: "She worked me to death.
 I really learned from her.
 She tried to prepare you for discrimination in the sense you had to be very good to be accepted."
 Most of the students at both Howard and Bowie State were black, and former student William Missouri noted that Dr. Putney would ask unprepared students, "How can you be an African American and not want to learn African-American history?"